yaser1rifai/test-module3/js_test/README.md

 * "One more example for good measure" ➞ 6
 * "JavaScript is fun, right?" ➞ 4

-10. Write a program to multiply all values in an array by the amount of values in that array.
+10. Write a program to multiply each value in an array by the number of items in that array.
 * **Examples**
 * [2, 3, 1, 0] (2 * 4), (3 * 4), (1 * 4), (0 * 4) ➞ [8, 12, 4, 0]
 * [4, 1, 1] ➞ [12, 3, 3]